meltyourface/blank/posts/Spagyrical-tinctures/Crafting-Spagyrical-Tinctures-Alchemy-Herbalism-in-Esoteric-Practice/index.md

 ### V. Crafting Spagyrical Tinctures

-The process of creating a Spagyrical tincture can be broken down into three primary phases: separation, purification, and reunification.
+**The process of creating a Spagyrical tincture can be broken down into three primary phases**: separation, purification, and reunification.

 1. Separation: Begin by gently crushing and macerating the chosen material with a mortar and pestle.
 Place it in a covered glass container and mix it with a suitable solvent such as distilled water or alcohol.
 Allow the mixture to ferment for a period, resulting in a separation of its constituent elements.
 2. Purification: Using the alembic or retort, carefully distill the liquid component (the spirit) to obtain the essential oil or volatile essence of the material.
 Separately, calcinate the remaining solid residue (the body) until it becomes a fine white ash, representing its purified form.
 This ash contains the fixed mineral salts of the material, also known as the "salt" principle.